fralar-code/Sequence-Alignment-Algorithms/README.md

   - `u` (Under) and `r` (Right) bits indicate whether the traceback path comes from below or the right.
   - `abc` bits encode which of the **three neighboring cells** contributed to the maximum score.

 This structure ensures efficient traceback and allows for accurate sequence alignment reconstruction.

+## 📂 Repository Structure

+- `/GlobalAlign/` – Contains the implementation of the **Needleman-Wunsch** algorithm for **protein sequences**
+- `/LocalAlign/` – Contains the implementation of the **Smith-Waterman** algorithm for **protein sequences**
+- `/Nucleotides/` – Contains the implementation for **nucleotide sequences** Each folder contains the corresponding well-commented Java implementations

+📩 Feel free to explore, contribute, or reach out for any questions! 🚀